ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

  3. Next, merge the branch with the dev branch.
  4. If merge successful, delete branch.

 By following this protocol, we had a formalised set of rules to follow when using GitHub.
+It gave us a clear structure to follow and meant that we were all on the same page with regards to the process of creating, updating, merging and deleting new branches.
 ___

 ## Navigate